Life in Thousand Oaks

 View Larger Map

-I recently accompanied Carol to a San Diego cat show, and while she was meowfully occupied, travelled eastward and southward towards the Mexican border.
+Carol travels as often as monthly to cat shows, and while she is meowfully occupied, I head out beyond the cat show location to explore and hike.
+In San Diego, I've travelled eastward and southward towards the Mexican border, including hiking the southernmost segment of the Pacific Crest Trail.
 Border radio is alive and well - megawatt FM stations perched just across the border fill the dial with melodious and rythmic sounds.

-Later in the spring, Carol and I went to San Bernardino for another cat show, except this time after dropping her off I continued eastward to Joshua Tree National Park - spectacular!
+Beyond San Bernardino eastward is Joshua Tree National Park - spectacular!
 It was pouring as I drove through the little towns on the northern border of the park, with water seething down the poorly drained streets.
 After entering the park, I could see where the ideas for the Galaxy Quest rock monster came from; the landscape is covered with huge boulder piles that look like they'll dust themselves off and spring to life.
 The cholla, joshua tree, and other wildflowers were breathtaking.
 While I drove through the park, the skies cleared, and as I drove down the escarpment into the valley at the park's southern border, the setting sun illuminated square miles of wildflowers.

 One afternoon I was waiting for Greg to pick me up at Amgen, and was sitting on a low stone wall near the entrance.
 I felt the wall jiggle, thought to myself "That's an earthquake," and a few days later, saw that it had been a 3.5 or so, centered about 10 miles north.
+We get one or two noticeable earthquakes a year.
 You can see the most recent seismic activity we're experiencing here.

 Back